 “Smarter’n us,” Pete said.
 “Reckon he’s even smarter’n Egghead.
 Excuse me.
 Horace.
 Better looking, too.”

-In James’s scope, the top of a Kraut helmet glimmered inches above the wood pile between two houses where the Germans’ first shot had snapped.
+James spread his legs apart in open-scissor position, his ankles flattened.
+He planted his elbows in the dirt and straw.
+In his rifle scope, the top of a kraut helmet glimmered inches above the wood pile between two houses where James had heard the clap of the Germans’ first shot.
 His trigger finger tugged as the helmet slid below the pile.
 His bullet couldn’t have missed more than the width of a dime.

 The helmet slid back up in his scope.
 He squeezed again.

 His whisper was harsh.
 “Damnit, stove pipe!
 Didn’t notice it.
 Bad ammo?”